 1. Poor structural design

-A damaged foundation is often the leading cause of uneven floors.
-Foundation damage can come from age or poor design or craftsmanship that results in a foundation too weak to hold up your house’s weight.
-A weak foundation results in warping, cracking, uneven floors, and hordes of other problems.
+A damaged foundation and damaged floor joist are often the leading cause of uneven and sloping floors in an old house.
+Foundation damage can come from dump crawlspace, aged or poor design, and craftsmanship, resulting in a foundation too weak to hold up your house’s weight, especially when you have a wood floor.
+A weak foundation can result in warping, cracking, uneven floors, bowing floors, and hordes of other problems.

 It is worth noting that a home’s foundation tends to weaken with time.
 Floors and walls will eventually warp, leading to unevenness and cracks on the foundation and floors.

 2. Soil movement

 Soil typically expands when it is wet and shrinks when it becomes dry.
 These changes may lead to soil movement over time.
 Soil movement can cause your foundations to shift, eventually affecting your floors.

 If the builders lay the foundation without compacting the soil beneath, soil movement risks will be compounded and may result in shifting, sagging, and the floor not level in house.

 Water damage is arguably one of the most common causes of sagging and uneven floors.
 This water can seep directly into the foundation, especially where drainage is poor, or result from drainage problems caused by several things such as:

 - Water that runs off rooftops that pools near your foundations